-the study of the moon, stars and other objects in space.
+the study of the moon, stars and other objects in space

-the movement of one object around another.
+the movement of an object around another object

 the path of an object as it revolves around another object in space

 the two days of the year on which neither hemisphere is tilted toward or away from the sun

 the two days of the year on which the sun reaches its greatest distance North or South of the equator

 a push or pull exerted on an object

 the attractive force between objects; its strength depends on their masses and the distance between them